younnes-chebli/cli-car-booking-application/README.md

 # Car Booking Application

+## Dependency Injections (v3)

+We used dependency injection throughout our codebase.

 ## Interfaces (v2)

 We will change our implementation such that we use interfaces and get the data from files.